ronrk/frontendmentor.io/08-todo-app-main/README.md

 ### What I learned

-On this project i learned about server side rendering. and keep my learning writing code with Typescript
+On this project i learned to create API server with express. authentication with token.

 ## Author